rpede/tutorial-react-ci/README.md

 3. Click "Create repository from template"
 4. Type a repository name and click "Create Repository"
-5. Clone the repository following the instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+5. Make a local clone the repository following the instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 6. Open your local clone in WebStorm or another editor

 ## Initial workflow